Ash-Bash/pluto_project/README.md

 * Electron Addon Packages (Some maybe required for Application Packaging)

 ### How to install  / run Web Service
+Use the Terminal / Commandline and type theses commands (Make sure you have Node.js Installed)

 ```
 cd webservice